 This is known as the \emph{validation error} . \item Pick a different value for the hyperparameters and repeat steps $3$ and $4$, until validation error is minimized. \item Evaluate the final model on the test set

 \end{enumerate} \end{mybox}

 It is important to note that the test set $\mathcal{S}$ was not involved in optimizing either parameters $\bm{\beta}$ or the hyperparameters such as $\lambda$.

 Applying this procedure to the diabetes dataset\footnote{Source: \href{https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html}{https://www4.stat.ncsu.edu/$ {\sim}$boos/var.select/diabetes.html}}, we obtain the results in Fig.~\ref{fig: Regression on Diabetes Dataset}.
-We compare RSS linear regression with the ridge regression, and indeed we see that by appropriately choosing the regularisation hyperparameter $\lambda$, the generalisation error can be minimized.
+We compare RSS linear regression with the ridge regression, and indeed we see that by appropriately choosing the regularization hyperparameter $\lambda$, the generalization error can be minimized.

 As side remark regarding the ridge regression, we can see on the left of Fig.~\ref{fig: Ridge Parameters}, that as $\lambda$ increases, the magnitude of the parameters, Eq.~\eqref{eqn: Ridge Solution}, $\hat{\bm{\beta}}_{\textrm{ridge}}$ decreases.
-Consider on the other hand, a different form of regularisation, which goes by the name \emph{lasso regression} , where the loss function is given by
+Consider on the other hand, a different form of regularization, which goes by the name \emph{lasso regression} , where the loss function is given by

-Despite the similarities, lasso regression has a very different behaviour as depicted on the right of Fig.~\ref{fig: Ridge Parameters}.
-Notice that as $\alpha$ increases some parameters actually vanish and can be ignored completely.
+Despite the similarities, lasso regression has a very different behavior as depicted on the right side of Fig.~\ref{fig: Ridge Parameters}.
+As $\alpha$ increases some parameters actually vanish and can be ignored completely.
 This actually corresponds to dropping certain data features completely and can be useful if we are interested in selecting the most important features in a dataset.